South Dakota Boat Registration Fees, DOR Renewal & Title Rules (2026)

 How do I transfer a boat title in South Dakota?

-Submit the signed title from the seller, a bill of sale, proof of excise tax payment (3%), and the $10 title transfer fee to your County Treasurer.
-Registration must also be transferred.
+Submit the signed title, bill of sale or purchase price record, title application items, proof of the 3% large-boat excise tax when due, and the $10 title or transfer item to your County Treasurer.